Adore2113/MarsHSim/docs/dev_log.md

     ♡ my sim is running on average:  Solar Generated = 559.26 kwh, Total Power Used = 649.12 kWh, Net Energy = -89.86 kWh

-    ♡ I isolated the subsystems and the greenhouse power is taking up a high percentage of the power, I have it set up to be running w. daylight, but now I'm thinking about having the lights on a 12 hour cycle
+    ♡ I isolated the subsystems and the greenhouse light power is taking up a high percentage of the power, I have it set up to be running w. daylight, but now I'm thinking about having the lights on a 12 hour cycle

     ♡ finished updating the greenhouse lights, at 16 base hours for the greenhouse lights I've manaed to get the Greenhouse energy usage to : 260.46 kwh, instead of 325.55kwh

     ♡ I am reading about RTG, considering more arrays, maybe  like I mentioned in the past..

-##      07/24/2026
-    ♡ I change the crop ligting down to

 ##      07/25/2026